ibara/nycbug-ports-workshop/README.md

 STOP
 ====
-If you find this repository, please *DO NOT* submit these to ports@.
+If you find this repository, please **DO NOT** submit these to ports@.

-These ports are designed to teach new ports to create their own ports.
+These ports are designed to teach new porters to create their own ports.

 Let those new porters be the MAINTAINERS of these ports, and let them be the ones to submit these ports.